-New criterion: Define and/or strengthen the Green Belt boundaries around/within the site such that they will comprise physical features that are readily recognisable and likely to be permanent;
+New criterion: [MM, start of new text] Define and/or strengthen the Green Belt boundaries around/within the site such that they will comprise physical features that are readily recognisable and likely to be permanent; [MM, end of new text]

-New criterion: Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt within and/or in the vicinity of the site in accordance with policy JP-G2;
+New criterion: [MM, start of new text] Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt within and/or in the vicinity of the site in accordance with policy JP-G2; [MM, end of new text]

-- 5. Ensure that the re-profiled quarry face, which is to be retained in the Green Belt, takes the opportunity to incorporate biodiversity and attractive visual features to enhance the quality of the development; - 6.
-Ensure that the design of the scheme preserves and enhances the setting of the listed St Thomas Church immediately to the west of the site, provides a buffer zone to the east of Bradley Farmhouse and avoids the use of Bradley Lane for vehicular access; Take appropriate account of relevant heritage assets, and their settings, including the listed St Thomas Church and Bradley's Farmhouse, in accordance with Policy JP-P2; - 7.
-Provide publicly available car parking to serve the Metrolink stop in Newhey and, if necessary, the residents on Huddersfield Road to alleviate on street parking issues; - 8.
-Retain and enhance existing rights of way and create a network of safe and attractive pedestrian and cycling routes linking the development to the centre of Newhey, the nearby Metrolink stop and the existing cycle / walking network; - Provide appropriate access to electric vehicle charging infrastructure and cycle storage; - 10.
-Provide financial contributions to mitigate impacts on the highway network identified through a transport assessment Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7.
-This will include retaining and enhancing existing rights of way and creating a network of safe and attractive pedestrian and cycling routes linking the development to the centre of Newhey, the nearby Metrolink stop and the existing cycling / walking network;
+- {MM, start of removed text} 5.
+Ensure that the re-profiled quarry face, which is to be retained in the Green Belt, takes the opportunity to incorporate biodiversity and attractive visual features to enhance the quality of the development; {MM, end of removed text} - 6. {MM, start of removed text} Ensure that the design of the scheme preserves and enhances the setting of the listed St Thomas Church immediately to the west of the site, provides a buffer zone to the east of Bradley Farmhouse and avoids the use of Bradley Lane for vehicular access; {MM, end of removed text} [MM, start of new text] Take appropriate account of relevant heritage assets, and their settings, including the listed St Thomas Church and Bradley's Farmhouse, in accordance with Policy JP-P2; [MM, end of new text] - 7.
+Provide publicly available car parking to serve the Metrolink stop in Newhey and [MM, start of new text] , if necessary, [MM, end of new text] the residents

-- 11. Provide safe and appropriate vehicular access to serve the proposed residential development and car parking via the existing access onto from Huddersfield Road; and - 12.
-Make financial contributions for offsite additional primary and secondary school provision to meet needs generated by the development in accordance with policy JP-P5 Provide contributions to ensure that there are sufficient school places to accommodate the new housing either through an expansion of existing schools or the provision of new school facilities;
+- on Huddersfield Road {MM, start of removed text} to alleviate on street parking issues {MM, end of removed text}; - {MM, start of removed text} 8.
+Retain and enhance existing rights of way and create a network of safe and attractive pedestrian and cycling routes linking the development to the centre of Newhey, the nearby Metrolink stop and the existing cycle / walking network; {MM, end of removed text} - {MM, start of removed text} 9.
+Provide appropriate access to electric vehicle charging infrastructure and cycle storage; {MM, end of removed text} - [MM, start of removed text] 10.
+Provide financial contributions to mitigate impacts on the highway network identified through a transport assessment [MM, end of removed text] [MM, start of new text] Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7.
+This will include retaining and enhancing existing rights of way and creating a network of safe and attractive pedestrian and cycling routes linking the development to the centre of Newhey, the nearby Metrolink stop and the existing cycling / walking network [MM, end of new text]; - 11.
+Provide {MM, start of removed text} safe and appropriate {MM, end of removed text} [MM, start of new text] vehicular [MM, end of new text] access [MM, start of new text] to serve the proposed residential development and car parking via the existing access [MM, end of new text] {MM, start of removed text} onto {MM, end of removed text} [MM, start of new text] from [MM, end of new text] Huddersfield Road; {MM, start of removed text} and {MM, end of removed text} - 12.
+[MM, start of new text] Make financial contributions for offsite additional primary and secondary school provision to meet needs generated by the development in accordance with policy JP-P5 [MM, end of new text] {MM, start of removed text} Provide contributions to ensure that there are sufficient school places to accommodate the new housing either through an expansion of existing schools or the provision of new school facilities {MM, end of removed text};